JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 On a typical modern computer, therefore, the traditional vectorized code `X = f(2 * X.^2 + 6 * X.^3 - sqrt(X))` is **almost 10× slower** than
 the devectorized or fused-vectorized versions of the same code at the beginning of this article.
 This is not unique to Julia!
-It is true in any language unless the language's compiler can somehow automatically fuse all of these loops (even ones that appear inside function calls), which rarely happens for the reasons described below.
+Such vectorized code is suboptimal in any language unless the language's compiler can automatically fuse all of these loops (even ones that appear inside function calls), which rarely happens for the reasons described below.